Selling Haunted Houses Involves Concerns For Lawsuits Alleging Failure of Disclosure | Theresa Forrest, Paralegal

 Answer: When selling a house, Canadian law requires the disclosure of any latent defects that could render the property uninhabitable, but does not explicitly address supernatural "defects" like hauntings.
 In the ruling of McGrath v.
 MacLean et al., 1979 CanLII 1691, the duty is on material defects.
 Although a humorous comment on a house being haunted was dismissed in 1784773 Ontario Inc. v K-W Labour Association et al., 2013 ONSC 5401, it's wise to maintain open communication about property conditions to minimize potential legal disputes.
 For attentive assistance with real estate transactions, connect with a dedicated legal professional at Success.Legal.

-Is the Seller of a House Required to Tell the Buyer That the House Is Haunted?
+Is a Seller Legally Required to Tell a Buyer That a House Is Haunted?

 Understanding the Law Regarding Disclosure Obligations When Selling a House Perceived As Haunted

-The case of 1784773 Ontario Inc. v K-W Labour Association et al, 2013 ONSC 5401, suggests that a seller who jokes about selling a haunted house may be subsequently sued by the buyer for failure to disclose the haunted status.
+In the case of 1784773 Ontario Inc. v K-W Labour Association et al, 2013 ONSC 5401, a seller was subsequently sued by the buyer when the seller spread rumours that the house was haunted and that such was a detail the seller failed to previously disclose to the buyer.
 The buyer, concerned that rumours of the haunted status may cause a stigma with resulting harm in the form of reduced property values and the claim sought compensation for failing to disclosure the haunted status during the sales negotiations.

 The Law